 Randomly glue a few leaves to the mould, so that they look like they are being blown around the yard.

 Place the mould back in the frame and add some more leaves between the glass and the mould.

 Stick the photo to the back of the mould.

 Clever Miss H suggested that we should make another one before Christmas with blue, white and silver snowflakes.
 That would make it more like a real snow globe!

 Porcelain pumpkin collection

 Over the last couple of years, I have started collecting white porcelain pumpkins of different shapes and sizes.
-I found two more this year to bring my collection to four.
+I found two more this year to bring my collection to four (no longer available).
 They are spaced about our lounge room

 Two are by the TV, with the letterpress letter we found at the Zöppkesmarkt.